 Located in Columbia, the Three Rivers Greenway is almost 10 miles long and growing.
 This series of riverfront pathways, where the Broad, Saluda and Congaree rivers meet, offers outstanding views of the downtown skyline.

 6. Sawmill Branch Walk/Bike Trail

-Seven miles long and flat as a pancake, the trail runs alongside the old Sawmill Branch Canal, connecting a number of neighborhoods to Summerville’s historic downtown.
+Seven miles long and flat as a pancake, the Sawmill Branch Walk/Bike Trail runs alongside the old Sawmill Branch Canal, connecting a number of neighborhoods to Summerville's historic downtown.

 9. Island Pathways

-With more than 60 miles of public trails crisscrossing 12-mile-long Hilton Head Island, you can get virtually anywhere on your bike.
-No wonder the League of American Bicyclists awarded it silver status as a “Bicycle Friendly Community.”
+With more than 60 miles of public trails crisscrossing 12-mile-long Hilton Head Island, you can get virtually anywhere on your bike on the Island Pathways.
+No wonder the League of American Bicyclists awarded it silver status as a "Bicycle Friendly Community."

 10. The Ravenel Bridge

-Charleston’s Ravenel Bridge is no ride in the park.
-You’ll burn some calories traversing the 2.7-mile bridge, the longest cable-stayed span in North America, but you’ll be rewarded with fantastic views of Charleston Harbor and a fun ride on the way down.
+Charleston's Ravenel Bridge is no ride in the park.
+You'll burn some calories traversing the 2.7-mile bridge, the longest cable-stayed span in North America, but you'll be rewarded with fantastic views of Charleston Harbor and a fun ride on the way down.